-The stunning backdrop of Framlingham Castle at the start of the Suffolk Sunrise 100 bike ride is a sight to behold.
+The stunning backdrop of Framlingham College at the start of the Suffolk Sunrise 100 bike ride is a sight to behold.
 As one of over 1,300 riders, you will set off on this popular charity cycling sportive that offers an enjoyable mixture of town, countryside and coast on quiet lanes.
 The Suffolk terrain offers little resistance on this RIDE100 cycling event that is raising funds for children’s charity Action Medical Research.

 With three route options the Cool 45 mile route is great if you’re a newbie to cycling or if you’ve been out of action for a while.
 The more challenging Classic 60 mile and Champion at 103 mile routes are ideal if you’re an experienced or regular Sportive rider.

 Expect a great day in the saddle with the team on this Action Medical Research cycling event with first class support throughout the day.